Yen Press Licenses Sword Art Online Progressive Canon of the Golden Rule, Classroom for Heroes, 11 More Light Novels

 News

-Yen Press Licenses Sword Art Online Progressive Canon of the Golden Rule, Classroom for Heroes, 11 More Light Novels
+Yen Press Licenses Sword Art Online Progressive Canon of the Golden Rule Manga, Classroom for Heroes Light Novels, 13 More Titles (Updated)

 posted on by Adriana Hazra

-Note: Update: Corrected the list of which titles are manga, and which are light novels.
-Thanks, Blanchimont.